 For many, a quality education is a ladder out of poverty.
 At the same time, education also ensures our society has an informed and skilled workforce, and it creates a pipeline of leaders for our democracy.
-But too many of our educational institutions lack the tools to adequately support low-income youth of color.
+But too many of our educational institutions lack the tools to adequately support youth of color who come from families with low incomes.
 This leads to people of color being disproportionately locked out of good jobs, preventing them from sharing their ideas, talents and brilliance for the betterment of our society.

 - College and Career Readiness: preparing students to enter and succeed in post-secondary education and/or career opportunities.